hindutva/hindutva.github.io/paganology/steppe/chingizids.md

 - House of Ögedei, later split and subsumed by chagatai and Tolui's descendents.
 - Tolui's yuan dynasty came from his Nestorian Christian wife Sorghaghtani Beki.
 - From Tolui's son - Hulagu-yn Ulus/ Ilkhanate accross Iran, Iraq etc., which also islamized.

+### Fall
+"Finally, other than demography (relatively low numbers) and internecine conflict a key factor in the ultimate unraveling of the Mongol system was their approach to religion.
+As archetypal heathens they clearly gravitated towards a version of religion closest in spirit to their own namely the Indo-Aryan religion.
+They received watered down versions of it from the Uighurs first and then the Tibetans.
+This however, did not translate into a robust religious policy.
+Like most archetypal heathens their natural tendency was to adopt a “secular” (used in the weird Indian sense of the usage) attitude towards the religion of their conquered peoples."

 ## Il-khAns